2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 You may notice that (usually in the appendices), there are titles looking like the following:

 ```
-This is a title {-}
+This is a title {.unnumbered .unlisted}
 -------------------
 ```

-That `{-}` defines an "unnumbered section", which is mostly an aesthetic choice that I used to make some appendices (like the Glossary) clearer.
+That `{.unnumbered .unlisted}` defines an "unnumbered and unlisted section", which is mostly an aesthetic choice that I used to make some appendices (like the Glossary) clearer in the Table of Contents.

 ### Problems?
 Questions?